X

 In the next step, you will be asked to give your protected directory a name.

-In order to access the protected folder, you must first create a username and password.
+To access the protected folder, you must first create a username and password.

 You will now need to enter your username and password when you visit your WordPress admin area.

-Create a Password-protected WordPress Login Page
+12. Create a Password-Protected WordPress Login Page

 As a next step, you would like to block access to the WordPress login page.
 The only way to do this is to edit your website’s .htaccess file manually and generate a password file.